biggreenegg/JKEBanking/README.md

 recieved a warning last time. toggled on no verify ssl and active option in configuring service. it did notice "defect 37" in commit message.

-same warning, but now "test hook" works on github project settings. attempting again...
+same warning, but now "test hook" works on github project settings. attempting again.

+uncheck basic auth, check no verify ssl, check active